a-mohsen/Android-Coin-Identification/README.md

 It contains 6 classes (1 - 5 - 10 - 50 - 100 - 500 Yen).
 Each class has 300 images.

+** Due to the API calls number limition for the free plan, I didn't have the chance to test the model for accuracy percentage.
+I'll test it later once the counter resets **